dotnet/docs-maui/docs/xaml/runtime-load.md

 monkeyLabel.Text = "Seated Monkey";
 ```

-In this example, the XAML for a `ContentPage` is inflated.
+In this example, the XAML for a <xref:Microsoft.Maui.Controls.ContentPage> is inflated.
 This XAML includes a `Label` named `monkeyName`, which is retrieved using the `FindByName` method, before its `Text` property is set.